codertyler/nesto-rest-api/README.md

-# Credit Cards Canada App - for Nesto Coding test
+# Credit Cards Canada App - for Nesto Coding Challenge

-This app was made for Nesto coding test.
+This app was made for Nesto coding challenge.

 # What is Credit Cards Canada App?